 Specification of System Requirements

 The purpose of this activity is the specification of the requirements.
+At this stage and as long as the requirements and System Requirements specifications aren’t baselined the requirements can be updated or deprecated without recourse to a formal process.

+Requirements Analysis

 The requirements must be classified by type such as functional or performance or others and also given a level of priority and complexity.
 The scale to be used is: